-0: Flash Memory erase/write function is disabled
+0: Flash memory erase/write function is disabled

-1: Flash Memory erase/write function has been successfully enabled
+1: Flash memory erase/write function has been successfully enabled

-When this bit is cleared to 0 by application program, the Flash Memory erase/write function is disabled.
+When this bit is cleared to 0 by application program, the Flash memory erase/write function is disabled.
 Note that this bit cannot be set high by application programs.
-Writing a "1" into this bit results in no action.
-This bit is used to indicate that the Flash Memory erase/write function status.
-When this bit is set to 1 by hardware, it means that the Flash Memory erase/write function is enabled successfully.
-Otherwise, the Flash Memory erase/write function is disabled as the bit content is zero.
+Writing "1" into this bit results in no action.
+This bit is used to indicate the Flash memory erase/write function status.
+When this bit is set to 1 by the hardware, it means that the Flash memory erase/write function is enabled successfully.
+Otherwise, the Flash memory erase/write function is disabled if the bit is zero.

-Bit 6~4 FMOD2~FMOD0: Flash Memory Mode selection
+Bit 6~4 FMOD2~FMOD0: Flash memory Mode selection